 Perhentian Islands Terengganu, Malaysia Travel Guide

-The islands operate on a relaxed schedule, concentrating on outdoor activities plus valuing the serene environment.
+The islands operate on a relaxed schedule, concentrating on outdoor activities plus appreciating the serene environment.
 You will find a range of places to stays, from simple chalets to comfy resorts.
 The the chief means of transportation method is by water taxi.
 Local cuisine emphasizes fresh seafood.

 The islands' clear waters make diving and snorkeling premier activities.
 Explore coral gardens and encounter diverse marine life.